Catechin: Metabolism in humans

 Schematic representation of (−)-epicatechin metabolism in humans as a function of time post-oral intake.
 SREM: structurally related (−)-epicatechin metabolites.
 5C-RFM: 5-carbon ring fission metabolites.
 3/1C-RFM: 3- and 1-carbon-side chain ring fission metabolites.
 The structures of the most abundant (−)-epicatechin metabolites present in the systemic circulation and in urine are depicted.

-Catechins are metabolised upon uptake from the gastrointestinal tract, in particular the jejunum, and in the liver, resulting in so-called structurally related epicatechin metabolites (SREM).
+Catechins are metabolized upon uptake from the gastrointestinal tract, in particular the jejunum, and in the liver, resulting in so-called structurally related epicatechin metabolites (SREM).
 The main metabolic pathways for SREMs are glucuronidation, sulfation and methylation of the catechol group by catechol-O-methyl transferase, with only small amounts detected in plasma.
 The majority of dietary catechins are however metabolised by the colonic microbiome to gamma-valerolactones and hippuric acids which undergo further biotransformation, glucuronidation, sulfation and methylation in the liver.

 The stereochemical configuration of catechins has a strong impact on their uptake and metabolism as uptake is highest for (−)-epicatechin and lowest for (−)-catechin.

 Biotransformation

 Biotransformation of (+)-catechin into taxifolin by a two-step oxidation can be achieved by Burkholderia sp.

-(+)-Catechin and (−)-epicatechin are transformed by the endophytic filamentous fungus Diaporthe sp. into the 3,4-cis-dihydroxyflavan derivatives, (+)-(2R,3S,4S)-3,4,5,7,3′,4′-hexahydroxyflavan (leucocyanidin) and (−)-(2R,3R,4R)-3,4,5,7,3′,4′-hexahydroxyflavan, respectively, whereas (−)-catechin and (+)-epicatechin with a (2S)-phenyl group resisted the biooxidation.

-Leucoanthocyanidin reductase (LAR) uses (2R,3S)-catechin, NADP^{+} and H_{2}O to produce 2,3-trans-3,4-cis-leucocyanidin, NADPH, and H^{+}.
+Leucoanthocyanidin reductase uses (2R,3S)-catechin, NADP^{+} and H_{2}O to produce 2,3-trans-3,4-cis-leucocyanidin, NADPH, and H^{+}.
 Its gene expression has been studied in developing grape berries and grapevine leaves.